As leading experts in the Rooftop and Airspace Law arena we are asked for our opinion by the media on this relatively new subject,

 It reported that freeholders are now able to sell “building plots in the sky” for huge sums of money as they cash in on the planning laws designed to help ease the housing crisis.

-Nicky was asked to give an over view of the practical legal considerations for developers.
+We were asked to give an over view of the practical legal considerations for developers.

-She told The Sunday Times: “I advise my clients who are developing their roof spaces not to ride roughshod over the rights of the leaseholders contained in their leases.
+We told The Sunday Times: “I advise my clients who are developing their roof spaces not to ride roughshod over the rights of the leaseholders contained in their leases.

 "Rows can be avoided by advance consultation between the freeholder and leaseholders as to the design and implementation of the build.